SimonZeng7108/Video-TransUNet/README.md

 # Video-TransUNet
 This is the official repo for the paper **[<Video-TransUNet: Temporally Blended Vision Transformer for CT VFSS Instance Segmentation>](https://arxiv.org/abs/2208.08315)**.<br/>
-Chengxi Zeng, Xinyu Yang, Majid Mirmehdi, Alberto M Gambaruto and Tilo Burghardt SPIE Internation Conference on Machine Vision
+Chengxi Zeng, Xinyu Yang, Majid Mirmehdi, Alberto M Gambaruto and Tilo Burghardt<br/>
+SPIE Internation Conference on Machine Vision

 Please also see our latest update using Swintransformer .<br/>